 The only other thing I can see that you may not like is the annual fee.
 With that said, it’s only $95.
 If you use the card regularly, you’ll likely earn far more than that in rewards.

 Alternatives to the Chase Ink Business Preferred Card

 If the Chase Ink Business Preferred card doesn’t seem like the right fit, there are a few alternatives that may work better for you.

 The Business Platinum Card from American Express comes with a welcome offer of up to 75,000 points (you’ll get 50,000 points after spending $10,000 and an additional 25,000 points for spending an additional $10,000 all within the first 3 months).
 You’ll also earn up to 5x points on flights and prepaid hotels through their portal.
 Additionally, when you use Membership Rewards “Pay with Points” to book flights with a participating airline, you’ll get up to 35% of your points back (up to 500,000 points per calendar year).
 Finally, this card also comes with access to the American Express Global Lounge Collection.
 There is a $595 annual fee.
 Compare this card with other business cards here.

 If you want to skip dealing with rewards, a cash back card may be more your style.

 Chase has its own version of a business cash back card that you should consider.
-The Chase Ink Business Cash Card earns up to 5% cash back on the first $25,000 in certain categories and 1% cash back on everything else.
+The Chase Ink Business Cash Card earns up to 5% cash back on the first $25,000 in certain categories, 2% back at gas stations and restaurants, and 1% cash back on everything else.
 There’s also a $500 signup bonus for spending $3,000 in the first 3 months.

 Personally, I think their rewards card is a better deal.
 But, if you’d rather deal with straight cash back instead of rewards, this is a good alternative.